What is an Electronic Health Solution?

 How does a physician manage all this at a cost that is affordable?
 Should they also go into losses like the health systems?
 Many of you have heard about ERP systems or Enterprise Resource Planning.
 Businesses, especially manufacturing entities, were struggling with a plethora of activities that were needed to run a complicated enterprise.
 Activities included Accounting, Human Resources, CRM, Sales, Procurement, Production Distribution, and so on and so forth.
 Until the arrival of ERP, systems entities were struggling with disparate systems to manage these activities at much higher costs.

 The physician community needs their own ERP system.
 A system that has all the technology ingredients necessary for running a practice efficiently.
 An EHR system is not enough.
 And we are not talking about the large multi-million dollar behemoths that are driving hospitals to the ground.
 We are talking about a new generation solution that is user friendly and cognitive.
-We at ZH Healthcare would like to call this an EHR, Electronic Health Solution.
-And we have introduced the first of its kind, Electronic Health Solution at an unbeatable price.
+We at ZH Healthcare would like to call this an EHR, Electronic Health Record.
+And we have introduced the first of its kind, Electronic Health Record at an unbeatable price.

 blueEHR combines Scheduling, Payment Platform, eRx, Labs, Pharmacy, Inventory, Clinical notes, Treatment plans, Practice management, Accounts receivable, Patient Engagement, Telemedicine including video consultation, In-patient systems and more.
 And we serve it to the care giving community in a multilingual cloud platform that they can use by picking and choosing the components relevant to them.